mobilepadawan/Dialog-JS/readme.md

 });
 ```

+## Styles
+The CSS file linked to this JS library has a couple of alternatives to implement with the Dialog windows CSS styles similar to another frameworks or operating systems.
+* `dialogjs-bootstrap-1.0.0.min.css`
+* `dialogjs-material-1.0.0.min.css`
+* `dialogjs-ios-1.0.0.min.css`

 ## About

 Dialog-JS is a simple yet effective JavaScript library developed by `Fernando Omar Luna 🇦🇷`.
 It aims to provide developers with an easy way to create customizable dialog boxes for their web projects.

 Feel free to follow Fernando on (X) **[@mobilepadawan](https://www.x.com/mobilepadawan)** to say hi or send feedback about Dialog-JS.